macloo/html-css-workshop/README.md

 1. Add `<div>` above the H1 and `</div>` below the second `</p>` -- but before `</body>`
 2. Remove all width and margin statements from all elements in the CSS; then save, reload, and view
 3. In the CSS, add to DIV: `width: 800px;` and `margin: auto;` -- then save, reload, view
-4. In the CSS, add to DIV: `border: 1px solid #000;` and save, reload, view

-> **Note:** This border is ugly.
+4. In the CSS, add to DIV: `border: 1px solid #000;` and save, reload, view | **Note:** This border is ugly.
 Its purpose is to allow you to see the effects of margins and padding.
 5. What is a DIV?
 How are DIVs used?
 6. In the CSS, add `margin: 20px;` to the p, then save, reload, view
-7. Increase padding on the p, then save, reload, view

-> **Caution:** Overuse of margin and/or padding on too many elements has multiple effects, make design hard to control.
+7. Increase padding on the p, then save, reload, view | **Caution:** Overuse of margin and/or padding on too many elements has multiple effects, make design hard to control.
 Restraint (minimal use of margin and padding) is the best practice.

 8. **Selectors and classes:** When and why do we create a class in CSS?
 9. Add a new `.highlight` class in the CSS
-10. In the HTML, apply the `highlight` class to one p but not both.
-Save, reload, view
+10. In the HTML, apply the `highlight` class to one p but not both -- save, reload, view | **Note:** In the CSS, a class begins with a period.
+In the HTML, no period is used.
 11. Add a `<span>` tag to one sentence in the middle of the _other_ paragraph and apply the `highlight` class to it.
 Save, reload, view
-12. Reusability of classes in CSS
+12. Reusability of classes in CSS: We just saw the same class used in both a P and a SPAN

 Compare your result to ...